HafizFasih/icp-book/icp-book/docs/part2-history/03-hindi-urdu-controversy.md

 - Analysis of how this event influenced subsequent political movements
 - Connection to broader Hindu-Muslim political divergence
 - Relevance to understanding the Partition itself

+---

+## Summary Flashcards

+Use these flashcards for quick revision:

+### Card 1: Controversy Overview
+**Q: What was the Urdu-Hindi Controversy of 1867?**
+**A:** An important event in Banaras where Hindu leaders demanded Hindi replace Urdu as the official court language.
+It was the first time language was used to create political division between Hindus and Muslims.

+### Card 2: Location and Year
+**Q: Where and when did the Urdu-Hindi Controversy begin?**
+**A:** It began in Banaras (Varanasi) in 1867.

+### Card 3: The Demand
+**Q: What did Hindu leaders demand in the controversy?**
+**A:** They demanded that Urdu (in Persian script) be replaced by Hindi (in Devanagari script) as the official language of courts and government.

+### Card 4: Before 1867
+**Q: What was Urdu's status before 1867?**
+**A:** Urdu had been the official court language since 1837, accepted peacefully by both Hindus and Muslims for 30 years as a common language.

+### Card 5: Key Hindu Leader
+**Q: Who was the main Hindu leader in the controversy?**
+**A:** Babu Shiva Prasad led the movement in Banaras against Urdu.

+### Card 6: Sir Syed Before
+**Q: What was Sir Syed's view before the controversy?**
+**A:** He strongly supported Hindu-Muslim unity and called the two communities "two eyes of a beautiful bride," believing they could live together peacefully.

+### Card 7: Famous Quote
+**Q: What did Sir Syed say to Mr. Shakespeare about the controversy?**
+**A:** "I am now convinced that these two nations will not join whole-heartedly in anything" - this was the first clear statement of the Two-Nation Theory.

+### Card 8: Sir Syed's Change
+**Q: How did the controversy change Sir Syed's thinking?**
+**A:** He shifted from being a supporter of Hindu-Muslim unity to believing they were two separate nations who could not work together.

+### Card 9: 1900 Re-eruption
+**Q: What happened in 1900 regarding the controversy?**
+**A:** Sir Anthony MacDonnell granted equal official status to Hindi, reigniting Muslim fears and protests.

+### Card 10: Urdu Defence Society
+**Q: What was the Urdu Defence Society?**
+**A:** An organization formed by Nawab Mohsin-ul-Mulk in 1900 to protect Urdu and defend Muslim cultural interests against Hindi imposition.

+### Card 11: Link to Two-Nation Theory
+**Q: Why was this controversy important for the Two-Nation Theory?**
+**A:** It showed that if Hindus and Muslims couldn't even agree on a common language, they couldn't function as one nation - proving they were two separate nations.

+### Card 12: Political Consequence
+**Q: What major political result came from this controversy?**
+**A:** It led directly to the formation of the All India Muslim League in 1906, showing Muslims needed their own political organization.